 Although some futures contracts call for making or taking delivery of the underlying securities or commodities, generally these obligations are closed out prior to delivery by offsetting purchases or sales of matching futures contracts (same exchange, underlying security or index, and delivery month).
 Closing out a futures contract sale is effected by purchasing an offsetting futures contract for the same aggregate amount of the specific type of financial instrument or commodity with the same delivery date.
 If an offsetting purchase price is less than the original sale price, the Portfolio realizes a capital gain, or if it is more, the Portfolio realizes a capital loss.
-Conversely, if an offsetting sale price is more than the original purchase price, the Portfolio realizes a capital loss.
+Conversely, if an offsetting sale price is more than the original purchase price, the Portfolio realizes a capital gain, or if it is less, a Portfolio realizes a capital loss.
 The transaction costs must also be included in these calculations.

-When purchasing a futures contract that cash settles, a Portfolio will maintain with its custodian (and mark-to-market on a daily basis) assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees that, when added to the amounts deposited with a futures commission merchant as margin, are equal to the daily marked-to-market net obligation (if any) of the futures contract.
+When purchasing a futures contract that cash settles, a Portfolio will maintain with its custodian (and mark-to-market on a daily basis) assets determined to be liquid by PIMCO that, when added to the amounts deposited with a FCM as margin, are equal to the daily marked-to-market net obligation (if any) of the futures contract.
 Alternatively, the Portfolio may "cover" its position by purchasing a put option on the same futures contract with a strike price as high or higher than the price of the contract held by the Portfolio.

-When selling a futures contract that cash settles, a Portfolio will maintain with its custodian (and mark-to-market on a daily basis) assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees that are equal to the daily marked-to-market net obligation (if any) of the futures contract.
+When selling a futures contract that cash settles, a Portfolio will maintain with its custodian (and mark-to-market on a daily basis) assets determined to be liquid by PIMCO that are equal to the daily marked-to-market net obligation (if any) of the Portfolio under the futures contract.
 Alternatively, a Portfolio may "cover" its position by owning the instruments underlying the futures contract (or, in the case of an index futures contract, a portfolio with a volatility substantially similar to that of the index on which the futures contract is based), or by holding a call option permitting the Portfolio to purchase the same futures contract at a price no higher than the price of the contract written by the Portfolio (or at a higher price if the difference is maintained in liquid assets with the Trust's custodian).

 With respect to futures contracts that "physically settle," a Portfolio may cover the open position by setting aside or "earmarking" liquid assets in an amount equal to the full notional value of the futures contract.
-With respect to futures that are required to "cash settle," however, a Portfolio is permitted to set aside or "earmark" liquid assets in an amount equal to the Portfolio's daily marked-to-market (net) obligation, if any, (in other words, the Portfolio's daily net liability, if any) rather than the full notional value of the futures contract.
 By setting aside or "earmarking" assets equal to only its net obligation under cash-settled futures, a Portfolio will have the ability to utilize these contracts to a greater extent than if the Portfolio were required to segregate or "earmark" assets equal to the full notional value of the futures contract.
-Futures contracts that are not required to "cash settle" may be treated as such for asset segregation or "earmarking" purposes when a Portfolio has entered into a contractual arrangement with a third party futures commission merchant ("FCM") to require the trade to be closed out or cash settled prior to or in lieu of physical settlement.
+Futures contracts that are not required to "cash settle" may be treated as such for asset segregation or "earmarking" purposes when a Portfolio has entered into a contractual arrangement with a third party FCM to require the trade to be closed out or cash settled prior to or in lieu of physical settlement.